Google dark mode gets switched on: here’s how to get it

 Dark mode has been an option in Google’s search app for a while, alongside its Chrome web browser, but this is the first time that its website is getting a choice to switch to a darker gradient, no matter what web browser you use.

-It’s a mode that’s been requested by users for many apps and operating systems in the last few years, with both macOS 12 and Windows 11 seeing its own variations on dark mode.
+It’s a mode that’s been requested by users for many apps and operating systems in the last few years, with both macOS 12 and Windows 11 seeing their own variations on dark mode.

 Google is slowly rolling dark mode out to all of its users over the coming weeks, but you may already have the option now, hidden behind a setting.